 MEET KANISHK SHARAN, a graduate from the Master of Science in Cybersecurity Engineering (‘18).
 Kanishk was looking for a program that had a well-round security curriculum with a component to build hands-on skills to meet the ever-demanding industry requirements.
 As an international student, he found it hard to be away from home, but discovered that the staff and faculty were easy to talk to and there to help him succeed at UW Bothell.
 Kanishk graduated with a solid cybersecurity engineering foundation to break into the job market.
 Today, Kanishk works as a security engineer at Amazon Payment Services.
 Read Kanishk’s Q&A interview.

 MEET SIDA GAO, a graduate from the Master of Science in Cybersecurity Engineering (’17).
 Sida always wanted to move to the west coast to be in the Seattle tech sector and find a school offering security programs, not just a typical computer science program.
 The flexible class schedule, variety of focus areas, option to do a project or thesis for research, and emphasis on the hands-on experience drew Sida into the program.
 Coming from a very large school, Sida discovered the close-knit community at UW Bothell made the perfect research environment.
-As an international student who started their job search early, Sida is now an Application Security Engineer at Facebook.
+As an international student who started their job search early, Sida found the perfect opportunity and is now an application security engineer at Facebook.
 We invite you to read Sida’s Q&A interview.